-It is the Head of the Academic Departments role to ensure an ongoing process of program assessment framework, that collectively comprises of outcomes from the course-level continuous improvements cycle.
-The program-level assessment shall identify the program learning outcomes attainment, faculty preparation involvement and credentials, allocation of sufficient resources and equipment, in addition to the involvement of alumni, employers, and associated advisory board.
-The results of the program assessment shall set forth the alignment of pedagogy and curriculum with the expected learning outcomes and analyzes that may lead to improvement of the curricula.
+It is the Head of the Academic Department's role to collaborate with the program faculty members collectively to ensure an ongoing process of program assessment framework, that comprises of outcomes from the course-level continuous improvements and overall program level.
+The program-level assessment shall measure and analyze the program learning outcomes attainment, the academic program key performance indicators, analysis of alumni destinations, employers and other stakeholders' input, and other indirect measures.